polyaxon/polyaxon/site/docs/automation/optimization-engine/index.md

 The way Polyaxon performs hyperparameter tuning is by providing a selection of customizable search algorithms.
-Polyaxon supports both simple approaches such as `random search` and `grid search`, and provides a simple interface for advanced approaches, such as `Hyperband` and `Bayesian Optimization`, it also integrates with tools such as `Hyperopt`, and provides an interface fo running custom iterative processes.
+Polyaxon supports both simple approaches such as `random search` and `grid search`, and provides a simple interface for advanced approaches, such as `Hyperband` and `Bayesian Optimization`, it also integrates with tools such as `Hyperopt`, and provides an interface for running custom iterative processes.

 All these search algorithms run in an asynchronous way, and support concurrency and routing to leverage your cluster(s)'s resources to the maximum.